EPIC Global Warming Expedition

 The event, organized by EPIC and RFA, also featured Indiana’s other Senator Evan Bayh and Sen. Norm Coleman of Minnesota.
 “Lawmakers understand that ethanol is bringing a change in this country,” said Executive Director Tom Slunecka.
 “Our dependence on foreign oil is being reduced by the use of ethanol and they want to make sure that the momentum continues to grow so they turned out today to help show their support.”

-Even Rep. Nancy Pelosi (D-CA) was supporting ethanol in 2007, speaking at the National Farmers Union (NFU) Convention in Orlando.
+Even California Democrat and Speaker of the House Nancy Pelosi was supporting ethanol in 2007, singing its praises at the National Farmers Union (NFU) Convention in Orlando.
 “Because we believe we must renew our commitment to renewable energy and fuels from the farm as opposed to our continued reliance on foreign oil,” said Pelosi.
 “By making the investments we need to make in renewable energy, we can turn America’s farms and fields into the victory gardens of the 21st century.”“From corn in the Midwest to soybeans in North Carolina, you grow the crops that can be converted into biofuels that power our cars and trucks,” she continued.
 “Now that Democrats are in the majority, we plan to pass into law energy independence solutions that are American owned and home grown.”

 During that convention, National Farmers Union delegates approved a policy position to enhance energy and environmental opportunities for rural America which includes supporting expanded research and development dollars for renewable energy technology; expanding the Renewable Fuels Standard; establishing a Renewable Portfolio Standard that requires 25 percent of energy usage to come from renewables by 2025; incentives for local ownership of renewable energy production; and extension and expansion of renewable energy tax credits, including permanent extension of the renewable energy production tax credit.